Spousal Open Work Permit

 - Meet health and security requirements.

-- Wait for decision: The processing time for spousal work permit applications can vary, but applicants can check the status of their application online.
+- Wait for a Decision: The processing time for spousal work permit applications can vary, but applicants can check the status of their application online.

 It is important to note that the spousal work permit is tied to the spouse’s or partner’s status in Canada, and if the spouse or partner loses their status, the work permit may also become invalid.
 Additionally, spousal work permit holders must comply with all Canadian laws and regulations related to employment and may be subject to immigration enforcement if they violate those laws.